FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-slider.md

 props:
     Group: Defines which group of the UI Dashboard this widget will render in.
     Size: Controls the width of the slider with respect to the parent group.
 Maximum value is the width of the group.
+    Label:
-    Label: The text shown to the left of the slider.
+        description: The text shown to the left of the slider.
+        dynamic: true
+    Thumb Label:
-    Thumb Label: If true, will so a label on hte slider's thumb when moved/focussed.
+        description: If true, will so a label on hte slider's thumb when moved/focussed.
+        dynamic: true
+    Range:
-    Range: min - the minimum valu the slider can be changed to; max - the maximum value the slider can be changed to; step - the increment/decrement value when the slider is moved.
+        description: min - the minimum valu the slider can be changed to; max - the maximum value the slider can be changed to; step - the increment/decrement value when the slider is moved.
+        dynamic: true
     Output: Defines when a msg is emitted, either as the slider is moved, or as the slider is released.
 dynamic:
+    Label:
+        payload: msg.class
+        structure: ["String"]
+    Thumb Label:
+        payload: msg.thumbLabel
+        structure: ["Boolean"]
+    Range (min):
+        payload: msg.min
+        structure: ["Number"]
+    Range (step):
+        payload: msg.step
+        structure: ["Number"]
+    Range (max):
+        payload: msg.max
+        structure: ["Number"]
     Class:
         payload: msg.class
         structure: ["String"]